 The single-family home, though, sitting on its little unfarmed plot of land, strikes me as a pale parody of wilderness.
 It allows the homeowner to mimic a feudal lord, to the point of bitterly defending his territory.

 A more reasoned opinion than Elisabeth's might not have promoted the idea of suburbs as being places where "everything is driving distance away."
-In our subdivision of Bluewater Cove, there is plenty of walking.
+In our subdivision along North Carolina's Southern Outer Banks, there is plenty of walking.
 It would be a rare day for several people to not be out walking in the subdivision.
-Actually we talk to each other on those walks since we live in the same community.
+In the winter I try to walk two to three miles a day.
+Actually we talk to each other on those walks since meeting on the walks is one of the ways we communicate in our community.
 That would be a little different than the average city where you walk by a person barely glancing at them.

 We can walk to the dock along water, to the swimming pool, the pond, or just down the street to enjoy the tall pines along the water.
-No only can we walk, but we also are able to slide our kayaks into the water for a paddle out onto the river.
+Not only can we walk, but we also are able to slide our kayaks into the water for a paddle out onto the river.
+I sometime stop to talk to other paddlers.
 Then there is my bicycle in the garage.
 Getting a couple of miles on it just involves a few a laps on the road out to the new section of subdivision.
-My favorite activity aside from kayaking is swimming a few laps in the pool, but it is a little early for that.

 For many years we lived on a farm where we grew almost all of our food.
 We went to town perhaps once a week for things we did not grow.
 I actually do not see how that made us better humans than the person up the street from us today who needs a car to go five or six miles to one of the several grocery stores in our area.